SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-superoffice.md

 The configuration in the SuperOffice Admin is point-and-click.
 This part is primarily to select the values already created in the first part.

-## Admin client​
+## SuperOffice Admin client​

-You select your Document library in Admin: ​
+You select your Document library in Admin - Preferences - Document library: ​

+![SuperOffice Admin document library – Location​ -screenshot][img9]

 * Default is SuperOffice document library, and you can change that to SharePoint​.
 * When you are configuring your new document library, Admin will show an intermediate state.​